ncatlab/nlab-content/pages/8/6/7/0/768/content.md

 However $\mathcal{B}C$ is in this case defined by a nerve construction which generalises that for groupoids, and can also be applied to topological crossed crossed complexes, giving a simplicial space.

-+--{: .query}
-[[Mike Shulman|Mike]]: I don't really get any intuition from that.
-There might be lots of functors from "algebraic data" to "topological data" but it seems to me that only particular sorts of them deserve the name "classifying space."
-Can you say more specifically what sorts of functors you have in mind, and relate it to the more basic ideas that I am familiar with?
-What do these classifying spaces classify?

-[[Ronnie Brown|Ronnie]] What I am trying to characterise is that higher categories carry structure such as a filtration by lower dimensional higher categories, or, for multiple structures, a multiple filtration.
-Thus one expects a classifying space to inherit this extra structure.
-Conversely, the construction of an infinity-groupoid from a space might depend on this extra structure.

-So I spent 9 years trying to construct a _strict_ homotopy double groupoid of a space, yet Philip Higgins and I did this overnight in 1974 when we tried the simplest relative example we could think of: take homotopy classes of maps from a square to $X$ which take the edges to a subspace $X_1$ and the vertices to a base point $x_0$.
-Then the filtered case took another 4 years or so to complete.

-Then Loday constructed a [[cat-n-group]] from an n-cube of spaces, published in 1982.
-Its multi-nerve  is an $(n+1)$-simplicial set, whose realisation is $(n+1)$-filtered.

-A strict homotopy double groupoid of a Hausdorff space has been constructed but this needs a subtle notion of [[thin element|thin]] homotopy.

-Of course the filtration for a group is not so apparent, but it is more clear that  [[groupoids]]  carry structure in dimension 0 and 1, and hence are useful for representing non connected homotopy 1-types, and their identifications in dimension 0, as explained in the first edition (1968) of my Topology book.

-The intuition for the [[higher homotopy van Kampen theorem]] is that you need _structure in all  dimensions from 0 to n _to get colimit theorems in dimension n, because in homotopy, low dimensional identifications, even in dimension 0,  usually effect high dimensional homotopy information.
-In effect, the [[higher homotopy van Kampen theorem]] is about gluing [[homotopy n-types]].

-_Mike_: Thanks, that is helpful.
-=--

 Some such constructions arise from generalisations of the [[Dold-Kan correspondence]], with values in [[simplicial sets]].
 For example, from a [[crossed complex]] $C$ one obtains a simplicial  set $Nerve(C)$ which in dimension $n$ is $Crs(\Pi(\Delta^n_*),C)$.
 The geometric realisation $\mathcal{B}C$ of this is canonically filtered by the skeleta of $C$, so $\mathcal{B}$ is really a functor to [[filtered spaces]].
 This ties in with the functor $\Pi$ which goes in the opposite direction.
 But note that there is a different filtration of the space $\mathcal{B}C$ since it is a CW-complex, and so $\Pi$ of this filtration gives a free crossed complex.

 Special cases of crossed complexes are [[groupoids]], and so we get the classifying space of a groupoid; and similarly of a [[crossed module]].